Skip to Main Content

 The Errors That Quietly Drain a Korean Cash Rebate Claim

-Most of the value lost on KOFIC claims is not lost in dramatic disqualification — it is lost in small documentation and structuring errors that the KOFIC audit picks up after wrap, when there is no time left to fix them.
+Most of the value lost on KOFIC claims is not lost in dramatic disqualification — it is lost in small records and structuring errors that the KOFIC audit picks up after wrap, when there is no time left to fix them.
 These are the patterns we see repeatedly on Korean shoots.

 • Paying Korean crew through a foreign payroll instead of a Korean payroll, voiding their salary as qualifying spend